A Partner Recruitment Plant Formula that Equals Revenue Growth

 3- Arrive at the Right Coverage Model:

-A well-balanced and customer-aligned coverage model is key to driving profitable growth.
+A well-balanced and customer-aligned coverage model is key to driving profitable growth in a partner recruitment plan formula.
 A coverage model outlines how a vendor addresses customers and potential customers in its target market in order to achieve their revenue goals.
 Therefore, to accomplish these predetermined revenue goals, vendors make sure that partners located in the territories with the highest saturation of their target buyer are well equipped, trained, and positioned to best meet the buyer’s criteria.

 When creating a coverage model, during the partner recruitment process, it is important to consider the following: